Boondock-Echo/ATE/README.md

   file queues (comma-separated file lists), optionally resamples mismatched audio sample rates on the fly, exposes per-channel gain trims, looping control, and either baseband offsets or direct frequency entry (`--freqs`).
+  Additional channel features include:
+  * Optional CTCSS tone generation per channel with either a normalized level (`--ctcss-level`) or explicit deviation target (`--ctcss-deviation`).
+  * Optional DCS (CDCSS) code injection per channel so you can key receivers that expect digital squelch signaling.
+  * Audio-driven gating (`--gate-open`, `--gate-close`, `--gate-attack-ms`, `--gate-release-ms`) that mutes quiet segments before modulation so idle channels do not inject unnecessary noise into the composite RF signal.
+  * Per-channel configuration summaries printed at start-up for quick verification of offsets, gains, tone settings, and estimated bandwidth.
 * `multich_gui.py` – lightweight Tkinter GUI that wraps the transmitter so you can configure devices, FRS/GMRS channel selections, per-channel playlists, and gain levels without memorizing CLI arguments.
 Editable fields expose the TX sample rate, modulation rate, FM deviation, master scale, and CTCSS tone level/deviation so you can experiment with squelch settings; pass `python multich_gui.py --help` to override their defaults via CLI flags.
+* `ctcss_channel1_squelch.py` – helper utility that reuses the main
+  transmitter pipeline to broadcast a continuous CTCSS tone (default 67.0 Hz) on channel 1.
+This is handy for validating that handheld receivers open squelch for the configured tone without re-entering full playlists.

 ### Channel presets